terrillmoore/annotate_film_scans/README.md

 * Allow the user to specify the serial numbers of their own lenses and cameras without editing `settings.json`.
 * Add keywording and subject input, especially if we can validate.
 * Add json equivalent to the `.csv` input, so we can use JSON Schemas to pre-validate input in VS Code.
+* Add an option to output the settings in a file you can edit locally.
+* Add an option to generate a template for the CSV file.

 ### Prerequisites